-Europe’s eternally charming Alps region, spanning France, Monaco, Switzerland, Italy, Lichtensten, Austria, Germany, and Slovenia, is on many travelers’ wish lists for a reason.
+Europe’s eternally charming Alps region, spanning France, Monaco, Switzerland, Italy, Liechtenstein, Austria, Germany, and Slovenia, is on many travelers’ wish lists for a reason.
 (Hello, gorgeous snowy peaks, endless fondue, après cocktails, and hot springs.)
 If you’re yearning for an alpine experience closer to home, get your fix in several U.S. ski towns with a distinctly European past and aesthetic.

 From Thanksgiving until February, the entire town of Leavenworth, one of America’s most festive Christmas destinations, is decked out in thousands of strings of lights and hosts carolers and numerous holiday events.
 There’s even a nearby reindeer farm.
-Snack on authentic German fare at München Hause Bavarian Grill & Beer Garden or Andreas Keller, and stay at the Bavarian Lodge or the Haus Hanika, a Swiss chalet with river and mountain views.
+Snack on authentic German fare at München Haus Bavarian Grill & Beer Garden or Andreas Keller, and stay at the Bavarian Lodge or the Haus Hanika, a Swiss chalet with river and mountain views.

 The ski town of North Conway in New Hampshire’s White Mountains was once home to Schneider himself.
-The legendary founder of the ever-popular three-step Arlberg teaching technique (that takes skiers from snowplough to parallel by shifting their weight on their outside ski for a “stem Christie” wedge turn) arrived in North Conway in 1939 straight from anti-Nazi house arrest.
+The legendary founder of the ever-popular three-step Arlberg teaching technique (that takes skiers from snowplow to parallel by shifting their weight on their outside ski for a “stem Christie” wedge turn) arrived in North Conway in 1939 straight from anti-Nazi house arrest.
 An influential financier pulled some strings and had Schneider released in Germany to come run his ski school at what’s now Cranmore Mountain Resort.
-Schneider’s son, Herbert, co-founder of the Professional Ski Instructors of America organization, later acquired Cranmore, and Schneider’s grandson went on to open the Schneider Hof Hotel Garni in St. Anton, Austria, in 2017, bringing the family story full circle.
+Schneider’s son, Herbert, cofounder of the Professional Ski Instructors of America organization, later acquired Cranmore, and Schneider’s grandson went on to open the Schneider Hof Hotel Garni in St. Anton, Austria, in 2017, bringing the family story full circle.

 If you’re after big powder with traditional Austrian charm, get a taste of the Alps in the Rockies.
 It’s impossible to overlook the influence that Austrian Olympic skier Pepi Gramshammer had on the 5,317 acres that is Vail Ski Resort.
 After leaving Austria in 1960 to teach skiing at Sun Valley in Idaho, he was lured to Vail the year it opened in 1966 and remained at the heart of the community until his death in 2019.
 Authentic Austrian hospitality lives on at the base of some of the best skiing in the country at Hotel Gasthof Gramshammer, which he founded with his wife Sheika in 1964.
-This Austrian-styled inn offers an intimate setting with 37 rooms with the rustic Austrian ambiance of hand-carved furniture and wooden beams.
+This Austrian-styled inn offers an intimate setting in its 37 rooms, where you can feel the rustic ambience in its hand-carved furniture and wooden beams.
 And don’t miss Gramshammer’s former ski shop, Pepi Sports, for a wide selection of top gear and luxurious alpine knitwear.